Quantitatively Nonblocking Supervisory Control of Discrete-Event Systems: Introduction

 Second, the concept of $N$-step coreachability in quantitative nonblockingness is similar to bounded liveness in model checking \cite{BerardEt:2001}, which describes the property that ``desired situations" must occur with a maximal delay.
 For bounded liveness, there are various algorithms \cite{ChatterjeeEt:2021, ChatterjeeEt:2014, BiereEt:2003} to find strategies satisfying bounded liveness.
 However, unlike our considered supervisory control problems, uncontrollable events and maximal permissiveness of strategies are not considered.

-This paper also distinguishes from its conference precursor \cite{ZhangWangCai:2021} in the following aspects: (1) for the first part on quantitative nonblockingness, this paper provides all the proofs of formal results for QNSCP; (2) the second part on heterogeneously quantitative nonblockingness is completely new: this paper newly formulates HQNSCP, characterizes its solvability by the heterogeneously quantitative language completability and develops algorithms for computing the supremal solution.
+{ This paper also distinguishes from its conference precursor \cite{ZhangWangCai:2021} by extending the concept of quantitative nonblockingness to a more general case, where the marker state set of the plant is divided according to a given partition, and the requirement on the steps of reaching every maker state subset can be different.
+Also, this paper provides all the proofs of formal results that are not given in \cite{ZhangWangCai:2021}. }

 This paper is organized as follows.
 Section 2 provides preliminaries and a motivating example.
-Sections 3 and 4 formulate the two main problems QNSCP and HQNSCP, respectively, and present effective solutions.
-Finally Section 5 states our conclusions.
+Section 3 introduces the new concepts of quantitative nonblockingness of automata and quantitative completability of languages, and formulates the problem of QNSCP.
+Section 4 presents a necessary and sufficient condition for solvability of QNSCP, and develop algorithms to compute the supremal quantitatively completable sublanguage of a given language.
+Section 5 presents an effective solution to the QNSCP, and finally Section 6 states our conclusion and future work.